isd-luh/APBCM_-_Acoustic-Properties-Bubble-Curtain-Model/README.md

 * Model for assessing the local effective sound velocity within a bubble curtain
 * The APBCM bases on Bohne et al (2019) and Bohne et al (2020).
 When you use the model, please cite these references!
+* To use this model copy the ABFM and the PBPM into the folder.
 * Compatible with GNU Octave and Matlab